qtnc/swan/docs/language-syntax.md

 - `if condition`: a filter, the item is yielded only if the condition is met
 - `while condition` or `break if condition`: the loop is stopped as soon as the condition become false
 - `continue if condition`: similar to the simple filter, but resume to the next iteration instead of simply skipping the item
-- `with expression as name`: see the with expression further below
+- `with name = expression`: see the with expression further below
 - traditional for loops can also be used

 ```